sunpy/sunpy/doc/source/sunpy/guide/installation/win.rst

 Anaconda is avalible from `Continuum Analytics <http://continuum.io/downloads>`_.
 Download the windows installer sutible for your platform and follow the install wizard.

+Once complete follow the install instructions for the :ref:`anaconda_install`.

 Python(x,y)
 ^^^^^^^^^^^